Geeksltd/GCop/Rules/GCop101.md

 ## Rule description

-More than 6 parameters for a method will face this hint.
+More than six parameters for a method will face this hint.
-In fact, you should aim to reduce the number of parameters in your methods to 3 or less for better readability.
+In fact, you should aim to reduce the number of parameters in your methods to three or less for better readability.

 It is hard to understand long list of parameters.
 You can easily make a mistake to pass the wrong parameter in the wrong order and cause hard-to-debug issues.
 Instead of a long list of parameters, a method can use the data of an object that encapsulates those parameters.